 For any coding technology being characterized in the study and reported in this document

-the evaluation is expected to be conducted consistent with the framework and test designs defined for the anchors as defined in clauses 5.5 and 6.
+the evaluation is conducted consistently with the framework and test designs defined for the anchors as defined in clauses 5.5 and 6.

-technical documentation to conduct the study is expected to be available and provided.
+technical documentation to conduct the study is available and provided.
 Such information includes normative specification text, reference software and description of configuration files, and codec description.

 additional data such as subjective test results (with description of test methodology and conditions) not conducted as part of this study item, encoding tool and configuration file description is also important information that could be provided